mashiyat210031/mashiyat210031.github.io/_projects/html-landing-page.md

 ## 🧪 Project Overview

-The **Nova Landing Page** is a fictional project created as a design and development exercise to simulate the front-end needs of a modern tech startup.
+The **HTML Landing Page** is a fictional project created as a design and development exercise to simulate the front-end needs of a modern tech startup.
 The concept behind *NovaTech* is to present a clean, simple, and professional digital presence for a company focused on next-generation technology and innovation.

 The project is entirely hand-coded using **HTML5** and **CSS3**, with an emphasis on responsive layout, modern visual design, and semantic structure.
 It was built to showcase a typical landing page experience — including a value proposition, feature overview, company bio, and contact details — all within a single-scroll, user-friendly layout.